shua1090/IngwazCoin/README.md

 security implementations found in famous Currencies may not be utilized (Implementation is more important than security for this project)

+For a high-level overview of this project, see our [website](https://shua1090.github.io/IngwazSite/)!

 ## Using this Project

 See Releases for a .jar files to host your own Node, run a Miner Client, or create/access a Wallet.